ashokc/Bow-to-Bert/README.md

 ##  Summary

 Word vectors have evolved over the years to know the difference between "record the play" vs "play the record".
-They have evolved from a 1-hot world where every word was orthogonal to every other word, to a place where word vectors morph to suit the context.
+They have evolved from a one-hot world where every word was orthogonal to every other word, to a place where word vectors morph to suit the context.
 Slapping a BoW on word vectors is the usual way to build a document vector for tasks such as classification.
 But BERT does not need a BoW as the vector shooting out of the top [CLS] token is already fine tuned for the specific classification objective...

 ##	Dependencies
 	tensorflow